-Jeavons Landscape Architects work in many Special, Specialist and Special Development Schools as well as early intervention centres, children’s rehabilitation centres, sensory gardens, and spaces for therapy.
+Jeavons Landscape Consultants work in many Special, Specialist and Special Development Schools as well as early intervention centres, children’s rehabilitation centres, sensory gardens, and spaces for therapy.

 Our landscape firm carefully plans special school grounds to ensure the educational landscape design meets the diverse needs of students.
 The outdoor play spaces are focal points of the school and are designed to enable students to build on their varying abilities, develop skills and mastery, and foster communication skills in a rich sensory setting.
 We are mindful of the safety of students and staff, and we work closely with therapists and educators to create considered outcomes.